klr227/EnvELab/Reactor_Characteristics/Reactor_Characteristics_Lab_Report.md

 ##Objectives:
 The purpose of this lab is to maximize the time that water spends in the reactor and to understand how the addition of barriers and baffles effects flow and dispersion in a reactor.
 ##Procedures:
 A 1 foot long reactor was set up to receive water from a reservoir via peristaltic pump with a flow rate of 380 mg/L (100rpm).
 The peristaltic pump was also used to retrieve water in the tank near the outlet and send through the photometer.
-The first experiment was modelling a CMFR.
+The first experiment was modeling a CMFR.
 This was an open tank with a stir bar.
 The remaining experiments were a series of baffle configurations that can be seen below.
 ####Configuration 1:
 One baffle with small holes (5mm diameter) was placed in the middle of the reactor.
 These holes were arranged such that there were 6 holes horizontally per row, and 4 holes vertically per column.
 Only the bottom two rows were submerged in the water in this experiment, meaning the flow was through 12 holes.